 and shared with the family and referring clinicians as appropriate.

 The length of treatment at Hope depends on several factors, including severity of the patient’s symptoms and struggles, as well as progress toward goals.
-The average length of stay is six to eight weeks.
+The average length of stay is six weeks.

 - Patients typically meet with the team twice weekly for psychiatry rounds.
 Rounds address core issues in treatment, discharge planning, milieu and peer issues, medications, treatment plans, lab results and medical issues.